lmajano07/technical_test/README.md

 - Implemented clean architecture principles
 - State managed with `Riverpod`
 - Local storage managed with `SQLite`
+  - This is because SQLite offers more secure and stable storage than SharedPreferences.
+SharedPreferences should be used only for non-valuable data such as preferences or tokens
 - Contains dark mode
 - Created using Flutter v3.24.3

 ## How to run the project

 1. Clone the repository to your local machine

+   - Clone `main` branch

 2. Add `.env` file with variables